Maya astronomy: Lunar

 Many inscriptions include data on the number of days elapsed in the current lunation, the number of days in the current lunation and the position of the lunation in a cycle of six lunations.
+In fact, the 260-day agricultural cycle in Maya, which is between February and October, was according to lunar phases.
+This can be why the Maya people were interested in phenomena related to the Moon such as solar eclipses.

 Modern astronomers consider conjunction of Sun and Moon (when the Sun and Moon have the same ecliptic longitude) to be the New Moon.
 The Maya counted the zero day of the lunar cycle as either the first day when one could no longer see the waning crescent Moon or the first day when one could see the thin crescent waxing Moon (the Palenque system).
 Using this system, the zero date of the lunar count is about two days after astronomical new Moon.
 Aveni and Fuls analysed a large number of these inscription and found strong evidence for the Palenque system.
 However Fuls found "... at least two different methods and formulas were used to calculate the moon's age and position in the six-month cycle..."